 The most noticeable feature of an exposed aggregate is the aggregate itself.
-By adding stones, pebbles, shells, and (in some cases) glass, the driveway becomes a design element that welcomes every visitor.
+By adding stones, pebbles, riverstones or granite, the driveway becomes a design element that welcomes every visitor.
 By changing up the size of the aggregate, using crushed or whole stone, or mixing multiple colourways and materials, no two driveways have to look the same.

 These driveways are especially appealing to home buyers, too.
-A higher-end upgrade compared to standard grey concrete, exposed aggregate adds value to your home and can help it stand out on the market.
+A higher-end upgrade compared to standard grey concrete, it adds value to your home and can help it stand out on the market.

 #2: All-year traction